 Proper Paint Brush / Roller Use

 Ensure that you are paying attention to the tools you are using.
 Do not dunk your paintbrush all the way into the paint.
 The paint will dry in the brushes making cleaning the brush harder and your painting job messier, as the clumps can get stuck in the paint on the wall.
 Only dip the brush about a third of the way into the can.
 Also, ensure that you don’t dunk the roller in the paint for the same reason.
 Lastly, do not let any of your brushes get close to the floor!
 Paint is a magnet for dirt and dog hair.
 Ensure that you keep your brushes clean so that these don’t get mixed into your paint.

 Applying a Second Coat too Soon

-We want things done in a timely fashion.
+We want things done in a timely fashion and prevent any interior painting mistakes..
 We are impatient; however, not waiting for that prior coat before adding the second one will mess everything up!
 It will cause visible brush strokes, paint pulling off, etc. A good rule of thumb is to allow 24 hours between coats.

 Failing to Keep Touch-up Paint / Letting Touch-up Paint Dry Out

 Accidents are bound to happen.
 Save some extra paint in the can so that when you need to touch-up, you will be set!
 Touch-up paint easily dries out.
 Don’t let that happen!
 If the paint is water-based, cover the top of the can with clear plastic wrap before sealing it.
 For oil-based paints, add a half-inch of water to the surface before sealing it.
 These are all steps to ensure there are not interior painting mistakes.